 You have to determine the per person amount to be deducted in order to deduct the cost of consumables from each contribution received.
 To do this, add up all the separate charges for food, beverages, preparation, catering, entertainment and all taxes paid for the event.
 Divide this total by the number of persons you planned for the number you told the caterer to provide food for.
 (This number of persons will likely be smaller than the number of persons invited, but may be larger than the number who actually show up.
 Nevertheless, using the number of guests you relied on for planning purposes is a fair way to compute the per-person cost of consumables.)

 The amount you arrive at after dividing the total cost of consumables by the number of persons you planned would attend is the per-person consumables cost.
 Deduct this amount from each contributor's donation.
-This "net" contribution is the amount entered in the ORCA software for each contributor.
+This "net" contribution is the amount entered in ORCA for each contributor.
 If you did not charge a uniform admission amount, the figure for each contributor will vary.
 However, if you asked each person, for example, to contribute $100 and the per person consumables cost is $20, the C-3 for this event would show an $80 contribution from each contributor who purchased one ticket.
 If a couple purchases two tickets for themselves, each of them is entitled to one deduction.
-In order to avoid the situation where a few contributors pay for all of the food and beverages at an event without showing this expense as a contribution to the candidate, if a contributor purchases several tickets, that contributor is still only entitled to one, per-person deduction for the cost of consumables.
+In order to avoid the situation where a few contributors pay for all of the food and beverages at an event without showing this expense as a contribution to the campaign, if a contributor purchases several tickets, that contributor is still only entitled to one, per-person deduction for the cost of consumables.

-The C-3 report representing the deposit of monies received for the fund raiser will not match the amount of the deposit.
+The C-3 report representing the deposit of monies received for the fundraiser will not match the amount of the deposit.
 This is understood.
 The "shortfall" is offset in your records by the fact that you will also not report on Schedule A the payments you made to vendors for the consumables.
 Of course, your records will show that you made these payments, but if you also reported them on the Schedule A, your total expenditures amount would be too high in relation to the amount of contributions you have reported receiving.

-[Note, if you are uncomfortable with this common method of reporting deductions for consumables, you might consider reporting on the C-3 each contributor's "net" contribution as discussed above, but also including a line item, in Part 2 of the report, that reflects the lump sum of all monies received that cover consumables provided at the event.
-If you do this, then your C-3 total for the fund raiser should match the bank deposit of the monies received from the event.
-Then, since you are accounting for the overall, full amount on your C-3, you would also report the payments to vendors for the consumables on Schedule A.]
+Note, if you are uncomfortable with this common method of reporting deductions for consumables, you might consider reporting on the C-3 each contributor's "net" contribution as discussed above, but also including a line item, in Part 2 of the report, that reflects the lump sum of all monies received that cover consumables provided at the event.
+If you do this, then your C-3 total for the fundraiser should match the bank deposit of the monies received from the event.
+Then, since you are accounting for the overall, full amount on your C-3, you would also report the payments to vendors for the consumables on Schedule A.

-In order to avoid having these in-kind contributions count against each contributor's limit, it might be tempting to a candidate's campaign to organize an event and then have these five persons buy all of the tickets and use the consumables deduction to reduce the amount of the actual contribution from each.
+In order to avoid having these in-kind contributions count against each contributor's limit, it might be tempting to a campaign to organize an event and then have these five persons buy all of the tickets and use the consumables deduction to reduce the amount of the actual contribution from each.
 This approach would allow the contributors to be the de facto hosts of the event without showing the full value of the contribution made.

 However, this result is not consistent with contribution limits nor with the intent of the consumables deduction.
-As such, each purchaser of fundraiser tickets to a candidate's event is allowed one per-person deduction for the cost of consumables, regardless of how many tickets are purchased.
-The candidate's committee could still ask table captains to be responsible for selling, for example, ten tickets to an event.
+As such, each purchaser of fundraiser tickets to an event is allowed one per-person deduction for the cost of consumables, regardless of how many tickets are purchased.
+The candidate or committee could still ask table captains to be responsible for selling, for example, 10 tickets to an event.
 But, each ticket would have to be purchased by a separate contributor in order for the campaign to deduct the pro-rated share of consumables from every ticket sold.
 (If the table captain is actually going to collect money on behalf of the campaign, he or she needs to be a deputy treasurer.
 The table captain would not have to be a deputy treasurer if he or she only is responsible for finding purchasers who then buy their tickets directly from the campaign.)

-The record keeping associated with a fund raiser may be greatly reduced if the event qualifies as a Low-Cost Fund Raiser.
-Note, do not deduct for the cost of consumables when reporting low-cost fund raisers.
+The record keeping associated with a fundraiser may be greatly reduced if the event qualifies as a Low-Cost Fundraiser.
+Note: Do not deduct for the cost of consumables when reporting low-cost fundraisers.